yigityuce/N2MS/Languages/Javascript/README.md

 }
 ```

+# Inheritance and The Prototype Chain

+- When it comes to inheritance, JavaScript only has one construct: `objects`.
+- Each object has a private property which holds a link to another object called its `prototype`.
+- That prototype object has a prototype of its own, and so on until an object is reached with `null` as its prototype.
+- By definition, `null` has no prototype, and acts as the **final link in this prototype chain.**
+- It is possible to mutate any member of the prototype chain.
+- Although **classes** are now widely adopted and have become a new paradigm in JavaScript
+- Classes do not bring a new inheritance pattern.
+- While classes **abstract most of the prototypical mechanism away**, understanding how prototypes work under the hood is still useful.

+## Inheriting Properties

+- JavaScript objects are dynamic "bags" of properties (referred to as `own properties`).
+- JavaScript objects have a link to a `prototype` object.
+- When trying to access a property of an object, the property will not only be sought on the object, but on the prototype of the object, the prototype of the prototype, and so on until either a property with a matching name is found or the end of the prototype chain is reached.

+## Inheriting Methods

+- JavaScript does not have "methods" in the form that class-based languages define them.
+- In JavaScript, any function can be added to an object in the form of a **property**.
+- An inherited function acts just as any other property, including property shadowing (a form of method overriding).
+- When an inherited function is executed, the value of `this` points to the **inheriting object**, **not to the prototype object** where the function is an own property.

 # Closures

 - A **closure** is the combination of a function bundled together (enclosed) with references to its surrounding state (the **lexical environment**).